IanMoffat/Presentations/README.md

 # Presentations
-Copies of my Academic Presentations
+pdf copies of my recent academic presentations

-pdf copies of academic presentations
+These were presetented at: